The Most Common Car Accident Injuries in Texas

 If you are in a car accident that results in broken bones, it’s critical that you speak with an attorney as soon as you can safely do so.

 Unless a car accident is incredibly minor — like a fender bender or a brushed side mirror — there’s a reason we suggest that people in a car accident seek medical attention quickly.
-Not all common car accident injuries, including severe injuries, are immediately obvious, but they can still be incredibly dangerous; this describes internal bleeding to a tee.
+Not all types of accident injuries, including serious car accident injuries, are immediately obvious, but they can still be incredibly dangerous; this describes internal injuries to a tee.

-Again, not all common car accident injuries are immediately visible.
-Whether a car accident results in a physical injury or not, it can leave mental severe mental trauma that can impact several facets of your daily life.
+Not all serious car accident injuries are physical.
+Whether a car accident results in a physical injury or not, it can leave severe mental trauma that can impact several facets of your daily life.
 Post-traumatic stress disorder (PTSD) is a condition that causes panic, anxiety, and even depression in the wake of a traumatic event like a car crash.

 Post-traumatic stress following a severe car accident can manifest itself in a number of ways, including: